maastrichtlawtech/lleqa/docs/README.md

 ### Retriever

-Our retriever relies on a lightweight [CamemBERT](https://huggingface.co/camembert-base)-based bi-encoder model, wich enables fast and effective retrieval.
+Our retriever relies on a lightweight [CamemBERT](https://huggingface.co/camembert-base)-based bi-encoder model, which enables fast and effective retrieval.

 ### Hard negatives